deejay-eng/E-Commerce/README.md

 [Visit the Website](https://fairyloom.onrender.com/)

-**FairyLoom** is an e-commerce website dedicated to providing a seamless shopping experience for users.
+This is an e-commerce website dedicated to providing a seamless shopping experience for users.
 The website encompasses various features, including product browsing, cart management, and a payment system.
 This document outlines the structure, functionality, and technical details of the website, focusing on the payment and order confirmation components.

 ## Table of Contents
 - [Overview](#overview)